NavpreetDevpuri/Mindshap/README.md

 # Mindshap - Minds hap -> Mind shap
-Research to understand how minds are shaped or minds hap to produce a guide for how to shape fruitful minds of childs.<br>
+Research to understand how minds are shaped or minds hap to produce a guide for how to shape fruitful minds of childs.
 The definition of a **hap** is something happening or that happens by chance.
 Our mindset is not developed by chance.
 It shaped by every incident that happened to us.

 # Main idea